László Sólyom

-László Sólyom (Sólyom László, /hu/; 3 January 1942 – 8 October 2023) was a Hungarian politician, lawyer, and librarian who was President of Hungary from 2005 until 2010.
+László Sólyom (Note: /hu/) (3 January 1942 – 8 October 2023) was a Hungarian politician, lawyer, and librarian who was President of Hungary from 2005 until 2010.
 Previously he was the first president of the Constitutional Court of Hungary from 1990 to 1998.

 A prominent jurist and pro-democracy activist, Sólyom became the first president of the Constitutional Court at a time when the country was in the final years of its democratic transition after decades of communist rule.
 During his mandate, the Court declared the death penalty unconstitutional, strengthened the protection of freedom of expression and conscience, and legitimated the domestic partnerships of homosexuals.

 Later, in 2005, he was elected president of Hungary, a largely ceremonial position, as an independent candidate.
 He held this office until 2010.